AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 Computed the highs and lows for each stock market company for 1st day, 1st week and 2nd week- Shruti Ghargi

-Plotted graph for visualization - Shruti Ghargi
+Plotted High and Low graph for visualization (in ipynb file, not stored separately for now) - Shruti Ghargi

 Added the pynb script for High and Low values of the stock market - Shruti Ghargi